Section for Relations with States: Present competence

 Articles 45–47 of Pastor Bonus indicate dealing with heads of government as the special task of the Section for Relations with States.
 Its field of competence includes fostering diplomatic and other relations with states and other subjects of public international law such as the United Nations and the European Union, dealing with matters of common interest to them and to the Holy See by means such as concordats and similar agreements, while respecting the views of interested episcopal conferences.
 It represents the Holy See at international organizations and conferences.
 Where agreements have been made with governments about appointments of bishops and the definition of dioceses, it makes the necessary arrangements in consultation with the congregation that has general competence for such matters in the country in question (generally the Congregation for Bishops).

 Composition

 From the start, this body has been placed under the presidency of the Cardinal Secretary of State.
 Under him, it is headed by the Secretary for Relations with States, who is aided by a staff that includes the Undersecretary for Relations with States.

-The current Secretary for Relations with States is Archbishop Paul Richard Gallagher, and the current Undersecretary is Monsignor Miroslav Stanislav Wachowski.
+The current Secretary for Relations with States is Archbishop Paul Richard Gallagher, and the most recent Undersecretary is Monsignor Miroslav Wachowski.